Lewis J. Hardee, Jr. (1937-2018) was an author, composer, drama and voice teacher, and historian.

-A native of Southport, North Carolina, he graduated from Southport High School, Class of 1954, then attended the University of North Carolina Chapel Hill where he earned a B.A. in Radio, TV, Motion Pictures; an M.A. in Music in Musicology, then did post-graduate studies in composition at Columbia University.
+Hardee was born January 17, 1937, in Southport, North Carolina.
+His parents were Lewis J. Hardee Sr., originally of Fernandina, Florida, and Dorothy Dosher Hardee of Southport.
+Hardee graduated from Southport High School, Class of 1954, then attended the University of North Carolina Chapel Hill where he earned a B.A. in Radio, TV, Motion Pictures; an M.A. in Music in Musicology, then did post-graduate studies in composition at Columbia University.
 During 1960-62 he served with the U.S. Army as a Specialist with the Counter Intelligence Corps.

-Hardee is a composer and author of musicals, including Revolution!, the outdoor musical drama produced in Southport in 1976 as part of the Bicentennial Celebration.
+Hardee wrote Revolution!, the outdoor musical drama produced in Southport in 1976 as part of the Bicentennial Celebration.
 Two musicals, The Little Prince and The Prince and the Pauper, have toured the United States.
 His historical writings include Three Summer Families, published in 1995 by the Southport Historical Society, and The Lambs Theatre Club, published 2006 by McFarland and Company.

 He died in New York July 7, 2018, after a brief illness.
 He was 81.

 Hardee said, “My career was in New York, but my heart is in Southport, where it has always been, and will remain.”